-(ii) The Head of Finance has the authority, together with the CFO and other senior officers nominated by the CFO, including the Assistant Heads of Finance, and the Finance Managers, but excluding the Finance Manager (Treasury), on being satisfied that procedures have been complied with, to authorise the release of monies from the council's bank account, by whatever means appropriate, to repay monies borrowed or to invest temporary cash balances.
-Neither the CFO, the Head of Finance, the Assistant Heads of Finance, nor the other Finance Managers, other than the Finance Manager (Treasury), are authorised to enter into transactions with brokers or directly or indirectly with counterparties for the investment or lending of any monies.
+(ii) The Head of Finance and Resources has the authority, together with the CFO and other senior officers nominated by the CFO, including the Assistant Heads of Finance, and the Finance Managers, but excluding the Finance Manager (Treasury), on being satisfied that procedures have been complied with, to authorise the release of monies from the council's bank account, by whatever means appropriate, to repay monies borrowed or to invest temporary cash balances.

+Neither the CFO, the Head of Finance and Resources, the Assistant Heads of Finance, nor the other Finance Managers, other than the Finance Manager (Treasury), nor any other persons nominated to release funds from the Council's bank account, are authorised to enter into transactions with brokers or directly or indirectly with counterparties for the investment or lending of any monies.

-The Head of Finance has the authority, together with the CFO and other senior officers nominated by the CFO, including the Assistant Heads of Finance, and the Finance Managers, to act as systems administrator for the Council's on-line banking system HSBCnet.
+The Head of Finance and Resources has the authority, together with the CFO and other senior officers nominated by the CFO, including the Assistant Heads of Finance, and the Finance Managers, to act as systems administrator for the Council's on-line banking system HSBCnet.